umeshkathiriya/Fetch-API-GIT-data/README.md

 Check all js files to understand how to frame a step by step small app creation with code usecase and reuseability.
 Filter the list(already fetch data) by selecting the year and update list of commits in a particular year.

 Handel most common errors with appropriate messages when API didn't fetch any user info and repository not created in any particular year.
+Even though user created and not enter any user details! such scenario should be replaced with valid labels and warning message.

 ![Snap of Error Handeling](/error_handeling.png "Snap of Error Handeling")